 Generally, your current annual income must meet certain guidelines (see below) and the amount of tax and penalties that the IRS or DRS says you owe for each year must not be more than $50,000.

 To qualify for our services, you and your family's income must be at or below the following amounts:

 If your family size is more than eight (8) persons, add $10,800 for each additional member.

-After you have met with someone from the Tax Clinic, the Director will review your case and decide in 7-10 days whether or not the Tax Clinic can help you.
+After you have met with someone from the Tax Clinic, the director will review your case and decide in 7 to 10 days whether the Tax Clinic can help you.
 We will look at:

 - The type of problems you have;